Skip to content

 No — it assumes flat monthly.
 If you expect contributions to rise with income, use the average expected monthly across the timeline, or re-run periodically with higher inputs.

-What rate should I use for short timelines?
+What rate to use for short timelines?

 For 1-3 year goals, use savings account rates (3-5%).
 Short timelines are too short for equity-level volatility to average out, so conservative rates are safer.